Pollen Allergies: Symptoms & Natural Support Strategies

 The Timing of Pollen Allergies

-Spring allergies tend to be caused by trees, most commonly by oak, olive, elm, birch, ash, hickory, poplar, sycamore, maple, cypress and walnut trees.
+Spring allergies tend to be caused by trees, most commonly by oak, olive, elm, birch, ash, hickory, poplar, sycamore, maple, cypress, and walnut trees.
 Depending on where you live, your spring allergies may already start winter time in the Southern region where trees may bloom earlier.
 In the Northern part of the country, you may not notice spring allergies until May or June.

 Late spring or early summer pollen allergies are typically caused by grass pollen.
 As with spring allergies, your allergies may be dictated by where you live.
-Northern grasses are common in colder climates and include timothy, rye, orchard, sweet vernal, red top, and bluegrasses.
+Northern grasses are common in colder climates and include timothy, rye, orchard, sweet vernal, red top, and bluegrass.
 Southern grasses are present in warmer climates, with Bermuda grass being the major grass in this category.

 Late summer and fall pollen allergies are usually caused by weed pollen.
 Again, these allergies may depend on your location.
-The most common weed pollen allergies in North America include ragweed, sagebrush, pigweed, tumbleweed (Russian thistle) and cocklebur.
+The most common weed pollen allergies in North America include ragweed, sagebrush, pigweed, tumbleweed (Russian thistle), and cocklebur.
 In certain areas of the world, some trees can pollinate in the fall as well.

 Not All Seasonal Allergies Are Pollen Allergies

 If you move across the country or travel to other states or countries, you may notice some allergies disappearing or new allergies appearing depending on the season and the type of plants and pollens in the area.
-You may learn more about seasonal allergies in this article
+You may learn more about seasonal allergies in this article.

-Pollen can travel long distances and pollen levels may differ in various areas, time of the years, and daytime.
+Pollen can travel long distances and pollen levels may differ in various areas, time of the year, and daytime.
 They tend to be the highest between 5 am and 10 am or morning to mid-morning.
-Remember, some allergies are not caused by pollen, but indoor molds, dust mites, pet dander, or cockroaches, so it is very important you understand the cause of your allergies in order to prevent them.
+Remember, some allergies are not caused by pollen, but by indoor molds, dust mites, pet dander, or cockroaches, so it is very important you understand the cause of your allergies in order to prevent them.

 Symptoms of Pollen Allergies